OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

-<p style='text-align: justify;'>At build, the octopus will first clone the contents of <a href="https://github.com/opendsu/opendsu-sdk">http://github.com/opendsu/opendsu-sdk.git</a> at the location <<target>>/<<name>> and then execute the commands specified by cmd.
-The workDir property specifies the current working directory, and “dependencies” is a list of dependencies for the workspace. </p>
+At build, the octopus will first clone the contents of <a href="https://github.com/opendsu/opendsu-sdk">http://github.com/opendsu/opendsu-sdk.git</a> at the location <<target>>/<<name>> and then execute the commands specified by cmd.
+The workDir property specifies the current working directory, and “dependencies” is a list of dependencies for the workspace.